DroneMaker123/DroneMaker123.github.io/README.txt

 Hello there!

 It's README file from my portfolio's repo.
-Portfolio was made using a simple one page templete from html5up.net.
+Portfolio was made using a simple one page template from html5up.net.

 Hope you have a nice day fellow friend!